-(Ver 1.0) Today is “Part 19” in the Bible study series describing the subject “Understanding Bible Faith”.
+(Ver 1.1) Today is “Part 19” in the Bible study series describing the subject “Understanding Bible Faith”.
 Faith is a Bible essential theme and topic.
 I will warn you up front that I have been working on this lesson very fast for only a short time today.
-It probably has a lot of poor typing and grammar that needs to be fixed and I will do that in subsequent revisions.
-Please just extend me mercy as God does us all and forgive my haste to get out what I believe, the Lord wanted to say to everyone around the world and especially in the United States during these challenging times.
+It probably has more than one typing and grammar items that is less than perfect and needs to be fixed and I will attempt to do that in subsequent revisions, the Lord willing.
+Please just extend me mercy as God does to us all and forgive my haste to get out what I believe, the Lord was saying to me today and wanted to say to everyone around the world and especially in the United States during these challenging times.
 As a reminder the document version number begins every Bible lesson.
-Version 1.0 is the initial publication and this is what is emailed to everyone initially who subscribes.
-But later I will usually go into changes as time and the Lord permits me to make additional improvements, new statements, revisions and corrections.
+Version 1.0 (Ver 1.0) is the initial publication and this is what is emailed to everyone initially who subscribes.
+But later I will usually make changes and improvements as time and the Lord permits me..
 Therefore, if you get an emailed version it is still advisable that you go and review the online version because this one will be improved over time.
 I hope that helps new readers and subscribers understand my geek computer programmer style of writing updates.
 Let us go back to the subject of faith.

 Faith can be found and has been described by God from Genesis to Revelation.
 We should have learned from reading Hebrew 11:6 “But without faith it is impossible to please God”.
 That should cause us all to stop and evaluate yourself and ask “Am I in Faith?”
 In 2 Corinthians 13:5 we are all commanded to “Self-evaluate or do a self-examination to determine if we are in the faith”.
 This means if we are worried about what we prayed for, or in fear it is not going to happen in time, or just simply doubt that God hear or will answer us, then we are not in faith and must change course as soon as possible.
 I know that we can all be challenged to fall into Satan’s trap of doubt and unbelief almost daily.
 I’ve been there and if you have been saved very long, you also have been through the exact same test.
 This is why we must learn to recognize the signs of faith failure during the tests of time and delays.